youssefojeil/02-Portfolio/README.md

 ## Description

 This website was created as a personal portfolio using HTML and CSS.
 Completing this challenge helped reinforce HTML & CSS syntax, fundamentals & styling.
-I mainly learned how to use flexbox & build a responsive website.
+I mainly learned how to use flexbox & build a responsive website with different elements such as images, text within images, lists, navbar, links & more.

 ### User Story